qossmic/deptrac/README.md

 Allowed dependencies between layers are configured in rulesets.

-Rulesets are a collection of layers assigned to a layer.
+A ruleset is a collection of layers assigned to a layer.
 Each layer in this collection may be a dependency of the assigned layer.

 So, in our example we defined, that every class of the "Controller"-layer may depend on classes that lives in the "Service"-layer, and classes in the "Service"-layer may depend on classes in the "Repository"-layer.
 Classes in the "Repository"-layer my not depend on any classes in different layers.
 This line could be omitted, but this is more declarative.

+If a class in the "Repository"-layer use a class in the "Service"-layer, deptrac wil recognize this and throw a violation for this case.
+The same, if a "Service"-layer-class uses a "Controller"-layer-class.

 ## Run deptrac